Accredited terms in South Australia

 The SA MET Health Advisory Council accredits units, general practices, community terms and Local Health Networks (LHNs) on a four year cycle.

-Accreditation for the four year maximum will be granted, with or without provisos, when a LHN is compliant with most or all SA MET Accreditation Standards.
-Three year, two year, twelve month, six month or provisional accreditation may be granted when issues have been noted requiring clarification or attention.
+Accreditation for the four year maximum will be granted, with or without conditions, when a LHN is compliant with most or all Australian Medical Council’s National standards and requirements for prevocational (PGY1 and PGY2) training programs and terms.
+Three year, two year, twelve month, six month or provisional accreditation may be granted when issues have been noted requiring clarification or investigation.

 A list of accredited terms in South Australia’s LHNs (PDF format)

 A LHN may choose not to fill all accredited posts and therefore the number of posts accredited is not necessarily the number of posts funded or available for employment purposes.
-Additionally there may be PGY2+ Trainee Medical Officers (TMOs) in posts that are not included in the table but are in the process of being accredited.
+Additionally there may be PGY2 prevocational doctors in posts that are not included in the table but are in the process of being accredited.